danielgroves/danielgroves.net/development/_posts/2013-04-01-alfred-extensions.md

 title: Alfred Extensions
 excerpt: A selection of Alfred extensions made to aid developers
+permalink: /notebook/2013/04/alfred-extensions
 ---

 With the release of Alfred v2 powerpack users have more flexibility than ever to create custom worlkflows.
 I have put together three quick extensions to make my own life easier, although others are more than welcome to take an use, or modify, these for any purpose.

 ## Responsive Calucator